-Different types of abdominal pain exist and include:
+Different types of abdominal pain include:

 - Generalized pain: an all over feeling of discomfort or pain in the abdomen

 - Localized pain: pain experienced in a specific area of the abdomen, which we usually divide up into four quadrants: left upper, left lower, right upper, and right lower, plus the central area around the umbilicus (peri-umbilical).
 Different abdominal organs are in different parts of the abdomen, so locating where the pain is occurring can help pinpoint the source.